squarism/squarism.github.io/_posts/2013-02-12-hash-choice.markdown

 puts holiday_array.select {|h| winter === h[:date] }
 {% endhighlight %}

-<p>So what we did in the middle there was flatten the hash of hashes into an array of hashes by merging the key with the 'data' part of the hash.
-Hopefully that makes sense.</p>
+So what we did in the middle there was flatten the hash of hashes into an array of hashes by merging the key with the 'data' part of the hash.
+Hopefully that makes sense.